 How many transgender people medically transition?

-In 2011, GIRES estimated that only 20% of the UK transgender population are likely to seek medical treatment for their condition at some stage.
+In 2011, GIRES estimated that only 20% of the UK transgender population were likely to seek medical treatment for their condition at some stage.
 Based on a UK trans prevalence of 1% and assuming a 50:50 split of males and females that means there are 200,000 male-born transgender people in the UK will no body modifications whatsoever.
 Of the 50,000 trans-identifying males that do seek medical treatment most of these would be expected to be undergoing hormone treatment and/or breast implants.
-Only a very small proportion of this 20% will be have genital reconstruction surgery.
+Only a very small proportion of this 20% will have genital reconstruction surgery.